 On January 1, 2014, the Company through its subsidiary, 180 Medical, acquired all of the voting interest in Symbius Medical, LLC ("Symbius"), a national home medical supply company for a total consideration of \$44.0 million.
 Of the consideration paid, \$3.5 million was initially funded into escrow, primarily to satisfy potential future indemnity obligations.
-Since the acquisition date, \$1.5 million was released from escrow, reducing the escrow balance to \$2.0 million as of March 31, 2015.
-The escrow balance is included in Prepaid expenses and other current assets with a corresponding liability in Accrued expenses and other current liabilities in the Company's unaudited Condensed Consolidated Balance Sheets.
+The escrow balance was fully released as of September 30, 2015.
 Symbius provides urological and other medical supplies nationally, as well as durable medical equipment on a regional basis.
 The addition of Symbius extended the Company's ability to serve customers directly.